Predicting the Mpemba Effect Using Machine Learning: Introduction

 \subsection{Mpemba Effect}

-The Mpemba Effect involves two systems that are not in equilibrium.
-It occurs when the system that is initially farther from equilibrium becomes closer to equilibrium.
-The best known example is the claim that hot water can freeze faster than cool water in the same environment.
+The Mpemba Effect is best known for the claim that hot water can freeze faster than cool water in the same environment.
 This was named after Erasto Mpemba, who most famously brought it to the attention of the scientific community~\cite{Mpemba:1969} although it has been debated for thousands of years~\cite{aristotle-metaphysics-350BCE,nla.cat-vn251458,henry:2016}.
+However, the Mpemba Effect applies to a large number of situations beyond freezing water.
+We quote the definition given in Ref.~\cite{PhysRevX.9.021060} "The Mpemba effect is a counterintuitive relaxation phenomenon, where a system prepared at a hot temperature cools down faster than an identical system initiated at a cold temperature when both are quenched to an even colder bath."
 Several recent theoretical explanations of the effect have been demonstrated.
 One shows that the Mpemba Effect can be predicted from statistical mechanics~\cite{Lasanta:2017,Baity_Jesi_2019,Torrente_2019,Gij_n_2019,https://doi.org/10.48550/arxiv.2206.08846}.
-Another explanation, Refs.~\cite{lu:2017,PhysRevX.9.021060} makes use of the framework developed in Ref.~\cite{lu:2017}, which considers the Markovian dynamics as cooling process in the framework of non-equilibrium thermodynamics.
+Another explanation, Refs.~\cite{lu:2017,PhysRevX.9.021060} makes use of the framework developed in Ref.~\cite{lu:2017}, which considers the Markovian dynamics as a cooling process in the framework of non-equilibrium thermodynamics.
 We refer to this process as the Markovian Mpemba Effect (MME).
-The MME is further studied in Refs.~\cite{Busiello,Gianluca} Ref.~\cite{lu:2017} applies the MME to an antiferromagnetic nearest-neighbor interacting Ising spin chain, generalizing the Mpemba Effect to other systems.
+The MME is further studied in Refs.~\cite{Busiello,PhysRevLett.131.017101} Ref.~\cite{lu:2017} studies the MME to an antiferromagnetic nearest-neighbor interacting Ising spin chain, generalizing the Mpemba Effect to other systems.
 The one-dimensional Ising spin chain will be the main model used in this paper, enabling us to use machine learning methods to predict the effect, as described in Sec.~\ref{sec:form}.

 The Mpemba Effect traditionally describes systems relaxing towards an equilibrium temperature that is lower than their initial temperature.
 However, a reverse effect occurs when two systems relax towards equilibrium at a higher temperature.
 Sometimes the former is referred to as the Mpemba Effect and the latter is referred to as the Inverse Mpemba Effect, but both cases meet the definition of the Mpemba Effect used in this paper, namely that the system that is initially farther from equilibrium becomes closer after a finite time.
 Unless otherwise specified we refer to the Inverse Markovian Mpemba Effect simply as the Mpemba Effect.